harlows/TERTL509/modules/introduction/why-is-digital-literacy-important.md

 * * *

-### Activity
+### Activity #7
 #### Mapping
 :fas fa-clock fa-fw: *Allow about 60 minutes*
-> Download the Visitors & Residents template and have a go at mapping your own digital practices.
-Take a look at some examples to help you get started.
+> In this activity you will have a go at mapping your own digital practices using the Residents and Vistors process.
 >
 > Visit the Visitors and Residents activity for full instructions and Activity Bank submission link.